tbs1-bo/pipoweroff/README.md

 # Pi Power Off

-Turn of you Pi with a button.
+Turn off your Pi with a button.

 ## Installation

-On the Pi install [bluedot](https://bluedot.readthedocs.io/en/latest/gettingstarted.html) and smbus.
+On the Pi install [bluedot](https://bluedot.readthedocs.io/en/latest/gettingstarted.html) and dbus.

     $ sudo pip3 install bluedot
 	$ sudo apt install python3-dbus

-Copy the file `bluedot_handler.py` into place
+Copy the file `bluedot_handler.py` into the desired place

-    $ cp bluedot_handler.py ~/bin
+    $ cp bluedot_handler.py ~/bin/

-Create a cronjob that start the handlery on reboot of the Pi.
+Create a cronjob that starts the handler on reboot of the Pi.

     $ crontab -e -u pi